process-engine/consumer_api_meta/samples/01_internal_process_engine/README.md

 ![Architecture with integrated ProcessEngine](../images/consumer_api_internal.png)

-Note that this example relies completely on ioc, as this is one of the main architectural principles used to develop the ProcessEngine.
+Note that this example relies completely on IoC, as this is one of the main architectural principles used to develop the ProcessEngine.

-That is also the reason why there won't be a sample for using an internal process engine without using ioc, as this is would be completely impractical.
+That is also the reason why there won't be a sample for using an internal process engine without using IoC, as this is would be completely impractical.

 ## Requirements